Special Institute Presentations

 Instructor: Stan Tatkin, PsyD, MFT

-This Special Institute will cover PACT theory and methodology for working with couples.
+This Special Institute will cover a Psychobiological Approach to Couple Therapy (PACT) theory and methodology for working with couples.
 PACT is a poly-theoretical, non-linear approach that combines fusion of attachment theory, developmental neuroscience, and arousal regulation.
 PACT focuses on early attachment and its effect on the brain and nervous system development, as well as on specific neuroendocrine issues related to interpersonal stress.
 The PACT methodology emphasizes enactment of experience over cognition or psychological interpretation.
 Interventions often entail therapeutically staged moments intended to trigger arousal and implicit somatoaffective experience and memory.
 PACT training enables clinicians to discover and analyze psychobiological cues, or "tells," and other bottom-up (implicit) processes that reveal what top-down (explicit) approaches cannot.

 Stan Tatkin, PsyD, MFT, is a clinician, researcher, teacher, and developer of A Psychobiological Approach to Couple Therapy® (PACT).
 He has a clinical practice in Calabasas, CA, and developed the PACT Institute for the purpose of training other psychotherapists to use this method in their clinical practice.
 In addition, Dr. Tatkin teaches and supervises family medicine residents at Kaiser Permanente, Woodland Hills, CA, and is an assistant clinical professor at the UCLA David Geffen School of Medicine, Department of Family Medicine.
 Dr. Tatkin is on the board of directors of Lifespan Learning Institute and serves as a member on Relationships First Counsel, a nonprofit organization founded by Harville Hendrix and Helen LaKelly Hunt.